 Actually, I’ve never fully understood how “umha” by itself is sometimes used for bronze (umha mangainéise, manganese bronze), and at other times it is used for “copper” (ampaill umha, an ampulla of copper).
 There is another word for “copper” (copar, as in “mian chopair” (copper ore).
 A related word, the actual adjective “umhai,” can mean “of bronze,” “of copper,” or “brazen,” as in “nathair umhaí” (a brazen serpent).
-As far as I know, however, it’s not used for “bold brazen articles” like “giddy schoolgirls.”
+As far as I know, however, it’s not used for “bold brazen articles” like “giddy schoolgirls”!
 Those bold creatures would need a separate blog of their own.
 BTW, how many of you have been called a “bold brazen article” (if you care to admit it)?
-The term comes up over and over again in my Irish classes, when we discuss the word “dána” (bold, but not King-Arthur-type-bold).
+The term comes up over and over again in my Irish classes, when we discuss the word “dána” (bold as in brazen, but not King-Arthur-type-bold).

 Anyway, back to the more metallic aspect of all this.
 The second main element of bronze, besides copper, is tin (stán, in Irish).
 But, as you’ve just seen, the compound word for “bronze” in Irish is “cré-umha,” nothing to do with “stán.”
 “Cré” means “clay,” or “clayey,” “earthy,” or if you like, “argillaceous.”
 So, metallurigically, I’m stumped.
 Why “cré“?
 Does “cré” refer to early brick furnaces (as opposed to today’s metal ones)?
 Níl a fhios agam!